jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_unittest.rst

 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

+:ref:`Would you like to make sure the person project always calculates the correct age?<test person with datetime>`

 ----

 *********************************************************************************